 4-quart (or larger) pot or Dutch oven, with lid

-- Heat olive oil: I heated up about 1 tablespoon of olive oil in a Dutch oven over medium heat.
+Heat olive oil.
+I heated up about 1 tablespoon of olive oil in a Dutch oven over medium heat until shimmering.

-- Sauté aromatics: I added the leeks and garlic to the oil first and cooked gently for about 5 minutes or until they were fragrant and soft.
+Sauté the aromatics.
+I added the leeks and garlic to the oil first and cooked gently until they were fragrant and soft, about 5 minutes.

-- Add broth: Add 4 to 6 cups of broth and bring to a simmer.
+Add the broth.
+Add 4 to 6 cups of broth and bring to a simmer.
 Add a sprig of fresh herbs now if desired.

-- Storage: The soup should keep in the fridge for up to 5 days.
+Storage: Leftovers can be refrigerated in an airtight container in the refrigerator for up to 5 days.